frida/frida-website/docs/ios.md

 ### Customizing your Xcode project

-Download the latest `FridaGadget.dylib` for iOS:
+Download the latest `FridaGadget.dylib` for iOS and sign it:

 {% highlight bash %}
-$ cd /path/to/your/xcode/project
 $ mkdir Frameworks
 $ cd Frameworks
 $ curl -O https://build.frida.re/frida/ios/lib/FridaGadget.dylib
+$ security find-identity -p codesigning -v
+  1) A30E15162B3EB979D2572783BF3… "Developer ID Application: …"
+  2) E18BA16DF86318F0ECA4BE17C03… "iPhone Developer: …"
+     2 valid identities found
+$ codesign -f -s E18BA16DF86318F0ECA4BE17C03… FridaGadget.dylib
+FridaGadget.dylib: replacing existing signature
 {% endhighlight %}

+Open your project in Xcode and drag the "Frameworks" directory from the previous step into the Project Navigator view, dropping it right next to your "AppDelegate" source file.
+It's important that you drag the directory and not the file.
+Xcode will then prompt you "Choose options for adding these files:", and you should then enable the "Copy items if needed" option, and make sure that "Create folder references" is selected.
+Hit Finish.
+Select the project itself at the top of the Project Navigator view and switch to its "Build Phases" tab.
-Open your project in Xcode and switch to its "Build Phases" tab.
-Drag and drop `FridaGadget.dylib` into the "Link Binary With Libraries" section.
+Expand the "Frameworks" directory in the Project Navigator and drag and drop `FridaGadget.dylib` into the "Link Binary With Libraries" section.
 Verify that the `Frameworks` directory with this .dylib also got added to the "Copy Bundle Resources" section.

 ### A quick smoke-test